cwcyau/academic-kickstart-2/content/authors/rana/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- Alumni
 ---

 Anas obtained his PhD in Computational Biology from the University of Warwick before taking up a postdoc at the University of Oxford.
-He is a Research Fellow at the University of Birmingham jointly supervised with Dr Andrew Beggs.
+He was a Turing-funded Research Fellow at the University of Birmingham jointly supervised with Dr Andrew Beggs.
+He is now a Lecturer at the University of Birmingham.